-1. Create a Rockhurst Wastewater District and design a collection system and treatment plant in the Town of Queensbury.
+- 1. Create a Rockhurst Wastewater District and design a collection system and treatment plant in the Town of Queensbury. - 2.
+Develop comprehensive basin-wide stormwater management plan. - 3.
+Design and implement stormwater reduction measures for Beatty Road/Cedar Lane.

-13.3.3 Priority 3 Projects
+1.40.3 Priority 3 Projects

-Priority 3 projects are considered important, but may not have a similar immediate need as Priority 1 and 2 projects.
+Priority 3 projects are considered important but may not have a similar immediate need as Priority 1 and 2 projects.